FAQS

 Dark green plus signDark green minus sign

-How is the project compatible with the Morgan County Comprehensive plan and Agricultural Zoning in the area?
+How is the project compatible with the Weld County Comprehensive plan and Agricultural Zoning in the area?

 The project is in the Agricultural Zone.
-Solar and Battery Storage facilities are both approved Special Review Uses for the Agricultural Zone and are governed by specific regulations adopted by Morgan County for those technologies as memorialized in the County Zoning Regulations.
+Solar and Battery Storage facilities are both approved for the Agricultural Zone with a 1041 SEF permit and are governed by specific regulations adopted by Weld County for those technologies as memorialized in the County Zoning Regulations.

 Dark green plus signDark green minus sign